harkhinz/Ode-to-Base/README.md

 It stepped from the shoulders of giants before, Holding the keys to innovation’s door.
 Not meant to divide or to gatekeep or guard,
+But to lower the barriers once rigid and hard.